 My 4 month old daughter rolls onto her belly during sleep.
 She seems content sleeping like that, but I have been told that due to SIDS babies should sleep on their backs or sides for the first year.

-When I put her down to sleep I always place her on her back or side, but during the night she rolls on her belly on her own.
+When I put her down to sleep, I always place her on her back or side, but during the night she rolls on her belly on her own.
 When I move her to her side or back she wakes up and it takes a long time for her to fall back asleep.
+I am worried about my baby sleeping on her belly, but I don’t know what more to do about it.
+Any advise?Baby Help Line:

-Baby Sleeps On Belly - What To Do?
+Baby Sleeps On Belly After Rolling Over – What To Do?

 Of course, you could set the alarm clock and turn her over, but chances are she will roll back to belly sleeping within a split second.
 Or, as in your baby’s case, wake up and have troubles going back to sleep again.
 That won’t work for any of you!